 1. Trans-Siberian from Moscow to Vladivostok, Russia

 Have you ever considered cruising over 10,214 km for seven days and 20 hours, crossing two continents and a whopping eight time zones?
 If you want an experience like this, pack your bags and prepare for the longest train trip from Moscow to Vladivostok.

 The Trans-Siberian is the longest passenger train in the world and travels across China, Mongolia, and the famous, beautiful Siberia.
 The journey is full of adventure, and you will be able to disconnect as you meditate, listen to music, read, or take in the gorgeous scenery.

-The main train stops are Perm, Omsk, Novosibirsk, Ulan Bator, and Beijing and cover a distance of 10,214km.
-The ride costs $805 per person on the 2nd class bunk and $1,600 per person for the 1st class bunk.
+The main train stops are Perm, Omsk, Novosibirsk, Ulan Bator, and Beijing, and cover a distance of 10,214km.
+The ride costs $805 per person for the 2nd class bunk and $1,600 per person for the 1st class bunk.